Didn’t think Blackness was a trend

 We’re so used to listening to our regular type of music such as: R&B, Rap, Hip Hop, Country, Techno, etc. The world of K-pop has always been present for decades now, but it hasn’t shown much groundbreaking momentum till somewhere around 2014.
 It became more than just vocal singers, no, it brought in Rap and Hip Hop to add some... spice to their brands.

-It makes you question if the Asians took inspiration from Black individuals, their hair, skin tone, longer nails, lips, clothing and gang signs to promote the idols by showing them to be bold or different, yet that doesn’t always go well if they don’t appreciate where it came from.
+It makes you question if the Asians took inspiration from Black individuals: our hair, skin tone, longer nails, lips, clothing and gang signs to promote the idols by convinving them that it’s bold or different, yet that doesn’t always go well if they don’t appreciate where it came from.

 Blackfishing are the actions of a non-Black person, often a white individual, altering their appearance to incorporate aspects of Black beauty and culture into their looks.
 It’s also closely associated with ‘catfishing’.